craftcms/commerce/docs/subscription-payment-model.md

 # Subscription Payment Model

-Subscription payment model represents a single payment made for a susbcription.
-The payment models can only be acquired by calling the [appropriate method on the subscription model](subscription-model.md#getallpayments), so they don't include a reference to the subscription itself.
+Subscription payment model represents a single payment made for a subscription.
+The payment models can only be acquired by calling the [appropriate method on the subscription model](subscription-model.md#getallpayments), so they don’t include a reference to the subscription itself.

-# Attributes
+## Attributes

 Subscription payment model the following attributes and methods:

-## Attributes

 ### paymentAmount